 There's a common misperception of interior designers that focuses on the decoration aspect of a project.

-Interior design can be 20%-25% design and 75%-80% project management or paperwork.
-The NCIDQ Exam focuses on the “paperwork” or non-design responsibilities of an interior designer.
+Interior design can be 20%- 25% design and 75%- 80% project management or paperwork.
+Aside from the life-safety and human impacts, the NCIDQ Exam focuses on an interior designer's “paperwork” or non-design responsibilities.

-Two sections of the NCIDQ Exams focus most heavily on this, especially in the knowledge areas for Contract Documents for IDPX and PRAC and Contract Administration on IDPX.
+The sections of the NCIDQ Exams that focus most heavily on this are Contract Documents and Contract Administration on the IDPX Exam.

 Depending upon your interior design work experience and background in performing specific tasks, you may need to beef up your exposure to this area to help you connect what you're studying with the practical application in the field.